A smiling man with glasses and short curly hair giving a presentation at an event with a LINKWEST banner in the foreground.

 Embed

-Creative teams quiz
+SMART teams quiz

 A group of women and a man in a conference room with Halloween decorations, including orange pumpkins on the tables.
 Two women are standing near the stage, one holding a microphone and speaking, the other smiling.
 The man in the background is smiling and standing by a podium, with banners behind him supporting community grants and growth initiatives.